UN experts: `Substantial evidence’ of Rwanda forces in Congo

-The M23 rebel group, largely comprised of Congolese ethnic Tutsis, rose to prominence 10 years ago when its fighters seized Goma, eastern Congo’s largest city on the border with Rwanda.
-It derives its name from a March 23, 2009, peace deal, which it accuses the Congo government of not implementing.
-The rebel group was dormant for nearly a decade before resurfacing late last year.
+The M23 rebels are largely Congolese ethnic Tutsis who became prominent 10 years ago when their fighters seized Goma, eastern Congo’s largest city on the border with Rwanda.
+The group derives its name from a March 23, 2009, peace deal, which it accuses the Congo government of not implementing.